 Douglas A. Silliman was nominated by President Barack Obama and confirmed by the United States Senate as the Ambassador of the United States of America to the State of Kuwait.
 Ambassador Silliman arrived in Kuwait City in August 2014.

-He served in 2013-2014 as a Senior Advisor in the Bureau of Near Eastern Affairs working on Iraq issues and the U.S.-Africa Leaders Summit.
-He served as Deputy Chief of Mission in Baghdad, Iraq from 2012 to 2013 and as Minister Counselor for Political Affairs in Baghdad from 2011 to 2012.
+He served in 2013-2014 as a Senior Advisor in the Bureau of Near Eastern Affairs in the Department of State in Washington, D.C., working on Iraq issues and the U.S.-Africa Leaders Summit.
+He was Deputy Chief of Mission at the U.S. Embassy in Baghdad, Iraq from 2012 to 2013 and Minister Counselor for Political Affairs in Baghdad from 2011 to 2012.
 He was the Deputy Chief of Mission in Ankara, Turkey from 2008 to 2011.
 He joined the Department of State in 1984 and is a career member of Senior Foreign Service.

 Ambassador Silliman earlier served as Director and Deputy Director of the State Department’s Office of Southern European Affairs, as Political Counselor at the U.S. Embassy in Amman, Jordan, and as the Regional Officer for the Middle East in the Office of the Coordinator for Counterterrorism.
 Ambassador Silliman worked as political officer in Islamabad, Pakistan, in the Office of Soviet Union Affairs, as Lebanon Desk officer, and as Staff Assistant to the Assistant Secretary for Near Eastern and South Asian Affairs.
 He began his career as a visa officer in Port-au-Prince, Haiti, and a political officer in Tunis, Tunisia.